 - Dam and Seawall Repair and Removal Fund - CZM assisted EEA with the implementation of the Dam and Seawall Repair and Removal Fund, which was established in 2013 by the Massachusetts Legislature to promote public health, public safety, and ecological restoration.
 A second round of applications was solicited through a Request for Responses in 2014.
 CZM assisted EEA in selecting three seawall and four dam projects for funding.
 In September, grants for over $9.3 million were awarded to Marshfield, Nantucket, and Scituate for work on seawalls and other coastal engineering structures.
-For more on the announcement, see the EEA press release.
 For more information about the fund, see the EEA website.

 - StormSmart Coasts Outreach - Throughout 2014, CZM’s StormSmart Coasts program held workshops in the coastal regions and presented at other events to provide local officials and others with information on erosion, flooding, coastal storm impacts, sea level rise, coastal inundation mapping, alternatives for mitigating erosion and storm damage, and local adaptation planning.
 CZM also assisted Sea Grant with an update to the Massachusetts Homeowner’s Handbook to Prepare for Coastal Hazards to provide information to homeowners on how to stay safe and minimize damages during coastal storms.
 This handbook includes information on hurricanes and northeasters along with practical measures and cost-effective steps that can be implemented to lower individual risk and increase the resilience of coastal communities.